 - Allow it to dry on your face for a few minutes.
 It will become obvious once it's dry, as you will find it difficult to move your facial muscles—don’t try, or you will crack your egg yolk facial mask.
 There may even be tightness to your face with a pulling sensation, as well as a brighter yellow tone to the egg mask.

 - Once dry, wash away with soap and water.

 Your skin should show signs of the treatment immediately in the smoothness of your skin.
 Note: If you have acne and are not just using the egg yolk facial mask as a moisturizer, then it may take a few treatments before you see any visual changes to the acne.

-Unlike most facial treatments there is no timeframe in which to use the egg yolk facial; you may wait an entire month to apply or as often as a few times per week.
+Unlike most facial treatments, there is no specific timeframe in which you should use the egg yolk facial.
+You may wait an entire month to apply if you like, or you can use it as often as a few times per week.

 Those with acne should strive to use the egg yolk facial mask every other day or twice a week to see noticeable results.
-For really nasty acne breakouts, use the egg yolk mask every day or just a spot treatment for acne flare-ups using the same instructions, just applying the mask to one portion of your face.
+For really nasty acne breakouts, use the egg yolk mask every day, or just use a spot treatment for acne flare-ups.
+(Use the same instructions, but just apply the mask to one portion of your face.)

 Note: There will be leftover egg yolks and egg whites after the facial and pore treatment.
-You can safely store these in separate containers for up to 3 days in the refrigerator; this means you can get at least two treatments if you do not use this daily.
+You can safely store these in separate containers in the refrigerator for up to three days.
+This means that you can get at least two treatments out of them if you do not use this daily.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.